 Ever feel like your company is just shuffling in circles?
 Doing just enough to get by, but not enough to actually go anywhere?
 Have you considered that your company might be undead?

-The term zombie company was first coined in the 1980s and gained popularity amongst economists referring to Japan’s credit-happy loss-making businesses which, despite billions in losses, received bailout after bailout from Government-backed banks to keep them afloat during The Lost Decade.
+The term zombie company was first coined in the 1980s, gaining popularity amongst economists referring to Japan’s credit-happy, loss-making businesses which – despite billions in losses – received bailout after bailout from government-backed banks to keep them afloat during The Lost Decade.
 The justification for these loans was to keep people in work, and to lessen the blow of recession on the Japanese economy.

-Back in the present day zombie companies have become a legitimate drag on the UK economy in recent years, and are defined as companies that make enough revenue to service the interest on their debt but not any profit, or (worse still) need constant cash injections to stay alive.
-They tick over, not dead… but not really alive.
+Back in the present day, zombie companies have become a legitimate drag on the UK economy.
+They’re defined as companies that make enough revenue to service the interest on their debt, but not any profit, or (worse still) need constant cash injections to stay alive.
+They tick over; not dead, but not really alive, either.
 It’s not brains that zombie companies crave – it’s cash.

-The problem with zombie companies isn’t that they are necessarily destined to fail – many are able to cover their fixed costs (including rent, payroll and suppliers) for years or even decades – but that they aren’t able to invest in expansion or research & development and contribute to economic growth.
-They are an economic hamster wheel.
+The problem with zombie companies isn’t that they’re necessarily destined to fail – many are able to cover their fixed costs (including rent, payroll and suppliers) for years or even decades – but that they aren’t able to invest in expansion or research & development and contribute to economic growth.
+They’re an economic hamster wheel.

 For many large zombie companies, such as Japan’s Daiei supermarket chain, their fate is inescapable.
-With billions in debt and hulking corporate structures in need of overhaul a fast turnaround is all-but impossible.
-Instead these firms lumber from repayment to repayment while enduring lengthy restructuring programmes.
+With billions in debt and hulking corporate structures in need of an overhaul, a fast turnaround is all-but impossible.
+Instead, these firms lumber from repayment to repayment while enduring lengthy restructuring programmes.

 For smaller firms, dezombification is a possibility.

 Things to do in business when you’re dead